vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 It's really important however that this approach still requires the `viewer` prop to be passed in to the `Pokedex` component through the component hierarchy - the mere fact that we have declared the `viewer` as a data requirement in a fragment does not yet guarantee its availability!
 It only serves to express what parts of the `viewer` are needed in that particular component.
 When working with React and Relay, there are two separate _trees_ being managed by these frameworks: The component tree that is managed by React

 Relay is heavily based on conventions.
 A major advantage of this approach is that following these conventions will enforce a very clean architecture and reduce subtle bugs that appear when changing certain parts of a system that had interdependencies with other parts.

 Relay also optimizes for performance and tries to minimize the data transfer by only ever fetching data that is not yet available on the client.
-Facebook created GraphQL and Relay in the context of trying to improve the user experiences of their applications in regions with very low connectivity, sending as little data as possible over the wire was one of the primary goals and still is major part of the whole framework.
+Facebook created GraphQL and Relay in the context of trying to improve the user experience of their applications in regions with very low connectivity, sending as little data as possible over the wire was one of the primary goals and still is a major part of the whole framework.

 #### Data normalization with nodes

 Relay requires the unique `id` field on every node in the GraphQL backend.
 This ID is heavily used by Relay to normalize the data and make sure that all components rerender when there is new data for a certain node.
 No more configuration is needed to make the cache consistent from the client side - however, there is also no possibility to change this behaviour.

 For example, for a GraphQL backend that only has unique IDs per model, Relay's cache mechanisms would break.
 Graphcool uses [cuids](https://github.com/graphcool/cuid-java) to generate unique IDs across all nodes in your project, so this is not an issue.

-To read more about GraphQL queries in Relay, refer to the [Learn Relay](https://www.learnrelay.org/queries/what-is-a-query).
+To read more about GraphQL queries in Relay, refer to the section in [Learn Relay](https://www.learnrelay.org/queries/what-is-a-query).

 ### Data fetching with Apollo